-This guide reaches thousands of lovers of music across the UK and beyond.
-It contains information about the organ and the many fine concerts which take place either in or close to London.
+Join thousands of music lovers across the UK and beyond!
+This Guide contains information about the organs and many fine concerts taking place in Cathedrals, Churches, Chapels and Concert Halls in or close to London.

 Follow us on Facebook